simplekjl/TheShows/README.md

 The shows is a small project which fetch information from themoviedb.org API

 # API KEY
-In order to run the app the following variable must be created in the `gradle.properties' located in `$USER/.gradle`
+In order to run the app the following variable must be created in the `gradle.properties` located in `$USER/.gradle`
 * `export THE_MOVIES_DB_API_KEY = your_api_key`

 # Architecture